 For cost categories which are paid based on actual costs (e.g., exceptionally expensive travel), the Delivery Partner will request evidence from the Grant Recipient to review accuracy and eligibility of payment request.
 If evidence is not provided, then the Delivery Partner will recover the funding that evidence has not been provided for.

-At the end of the project, and within one month of the project's final mobility group ending, you will be required to submit a Final Report.
-This will act as a final reconciliation point of your project's finances.
-Upon reconciliation, a final payment of up to 20% of eligible project costs will be administered or a recovery request will be made when full project expenditure is reported, and project data is reconciled against the initial project plan.
+At the end of the project, and within one month of the project's final Mobility Group ending, Grant Recipients will be required to submit a Final Report.
+This will act as a final reconciliation point of the Grant Recipients project's finances.
+Upon reconciliation, a final payment of up to 20% of eligible costs will be administered or a recovery request will be made when full project expenditure is reported, and project data is reconciled against the initial project plan.